lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Flow label field

-If the Flow Label field does not vary and is known by both sides, the Field Descriptor in the Rule SHOULD contain a TV with this well-known value, an "equal" MO and a "not-sent" CDA.
+If the flow label is not set, i.e. its value is zero, the Field Descriptor in the Rule SHOULD contain a TV set to zero, an "equal" MO and a "not-sent" CDA.

-Otherwise, two possibilities can be considered:

-* One possibility is to not compress the field and send the original value.
-In the Rule, TV is not set to any particular value, MO is set to "ignore" and CDA is set to "value-sent".
+If the flow label is set to a pseudo-random value according to {{RFC6437}}, in the Rule, TV is not set to any particular value, MO is set to "ignore" and CDA is set to "value-sent".

-* If some upper bits in the field are constant and known, a better option is to only send the LSBs.
-In the Rule, TV is set to a value with the stable known upper part, MO is set to MSB(x) and CDA to LSB.
+If the flow label is set according to some prior agreement, i.e. by a flow state establishment method as allowed by {{RFC6437}}, the Field Descriptor in the Rule SHOULD contain a TV with this agreed-upon value, an "equal" MO and a "not-sent" CDA.

 ## Payload Length field